Small Agency Services Bulletin - March 2022

 Please send your feedback about the Department of Enterprise Services' (DES) Small Agency Financial Services (SAFS).
 Your feedback helps us improve and better meet your needs.
 Finance welcomes your feedback at any time.

-- Correctional Industries (CI) 90 day order cut-off date for delivery by June 30.
-See website for more order cut-off dates.
+- Correctional Industries (CI) 60 day Standard order cut-off date for delivery by June 30.
+See their website for more order cut-off dates.

-- To reflect in your agency's March financial statements, all invoices and travel reimbursement requests are due to Accounts Payable.
+- To reflect in your agency's monthly financial statements, all invoices and travel reimbursement requests are due to Accounts Payable.

 - Performance measure actuals due for quarter ending March 31.

 - Opportunity to adjust your 2023-25 Compensation data for any changes made in the 2022 supplemental budget.

 Keep informed via Washington State's coronavirus response website Coronavirus.wa.gov.